Stallo: Stallo sites

 Aerial view of four stallo buildings in Remdalen, Vilhelmina Municipality, Sweden.

 A stallo building under excavation at Mavas, Arjeplog, Sweden.

-On account of the identification of relics of ancient buildings with the 'stallo' in the southern part of the Sámi area of Sweden, archaeologists have come to refer to such relics as 'stallo sites' generally, following the lead of Ernst Manker's 1960 study Fångstgropar och stalotomter ('hunting pits and stallo sites').
+On account of the identification of relics of ancient buildings with the 'stallo' in the southern part of the Sámi area of Sweden, archaeologists have come to refer to such relics as 'Stallo sites,' following the lead of Ernst Manker's 1960 study Fångstgropar och stalotomter ('hunting pits and stallo sites').
 Such buildings are actually round or oval, with a diameter of four to six metres, arranged linearly in groups of two to eight (or, more rarely, more, up to fifteen).
 Around sixty such sites are known, distributed along what is now the Norway-Sweden border, from Frostviken in Jämtland county to the south, to Devddesvuopmi in Troms to the north.
 They are found above the tree line, at heights between 550 and 850 metres.
 They seem to have been in most extensive use around 800–1050 CE, that is, during the Viking Age.
 Scholars agree that these were temporary dwellings, probably for use in the warmer months, and that they reflect a change in the economic habits of their users, almost certainly associated with hunting or herding reindeer.
 Nevertheless, there is extensive debate over whether the inhabitants were ethnically Norse or Sámi, where their permanent habitations were located, and their purpose.
 As of 2014, debate was ongoing, but opinion at that time favoured the idea that the stallo sites were used by Sámi people, partly because the layout of the buildings corresponds to later Sámi dwellings.